NorthernMan54/homebridge-alexa/README.md

 * Ben Hardill - For the inspiration behind the design.
 * Chrisx9 - German translation
 * Tait Brown - HomeSkill Icon
-* ozno - Recommendation for the bonjour MDNS implementation
+* ozno - Recommendation for the bonjour MDNS implementation, and testing on RPI 0